andycasey/original-oracle/README.md

-** Reporting bugs and requesting features **
+**Reporting bugs and requesting features**

-If it's a bug, please [open an issue](http://github.com/andycasey/oracle/issues/new) describing what you were trying to do, what you expected the behaviour to be, and how the code actually behaved.
-Include any relevant log/terminal output, figures or links to test data.
+Please [open an issue](http://github.com/andycasey/oracle/issues/new) to report a bug or request a feature.
+Bug reports should include: what you were trying to do, the behaviour you expected, and the output from the code.
+Include any log/terminal output, figures, or links to test data to reproduce the bug.
+Feature requests should be as detailed and specific as possible.
+Include relevant figures, equations and links.

-If it's a feature request, please [open an issue](http://github.com/andycasey/oracle/issues/new) describing the feature you would like.
-Be as specific as possible and include any relevant equations/figures.